centau/ecr/api/ecr.md

 - **Details**

-    This id behaves as a reference to a destroyed entity.
+    This id behaves like the id of an entity that has been destroyed.

+    Attempting to add or remove components using this id will error.

     The following expression will always return `false`: